 UVW's pre-strike protest at LHH, a swish consultancy in the City of London, began on a December mid-afternoon outside the entrance, met by a line of City of London police.

 The cleaners, all Latin American and fresh from voting unanimously for strike action, departed the protest to start their evening shifts inside the building at precisely 6pm.
 The police suddenly stopped pushing them away, and allowed them to pass.

 For the first time in all the years of service — 20 years in the case of one of the cleaners — they became visible to the suited City workers, after facing down threats of disciplinary action and dismissal.

 In response, LHH confirmed they would be re-tendering their cleaning contract to guarantee the London Living Wage of £10.20 per hour.
 A whopping 30% increase!

 This victory was achieved in little over 24 hours, after UVW submitted a formal claim for the London Living Wage warning the company that if they did not commit to it within 7 days — and start paying it within a month — the cleaners would be duly balloted for an all-out strike.

-The Latin American cleaners, working night shifts at the bank, were informed the very next day that as of the following month they would all receive a pay rise from £8.50 to £10.20 per hour.
+The Latin American cleaners — who worked night shifts at the bank — were informed the very next day that as of the following month they would all receive a pay rise from £8.50 to £10.20 per hour.